frogbandit/Citibike/README.md

 For this application, we built it using **Python/Flask**.
 We parsed the data using several Python scripts, and loaded it via JSON using jQuery.
 Finally, the visualizations were done using **Highcharts**, a popular library for interactive Javascript charts.

 Currently, our application answers the following questions:
-* What are the most frequented place people ride their bike to per month?
-Per year?
 * What is the average duration of a bike trip to per month?
 Per year?
 * What are the number of trips per month?
 Per year?
 * Which gender bikes more?